Man turning on a hearing aid

 • A more comfortable fit

-Earmolds versus domes
+Earmolds vs domes

-However, the more severe your hearing loss, the more you need the ear canal tightly sealed for effective amplification.
+However, the more severe your hearing loss, the more you need the ear canal to be tightly sealed for effective amplification.
 Because of this, domes are generally more beneficial for milder forms of hearing loss, such as high-frequency hearing loss, while earmolds can be effective for a wider range of hearing problems.

 Miracle-Ear rechargeable hearing aids